PolluxSpace/Tutorials/tutorials/raspberry.md

+Tip: All text inside \<brackets\> is a placeholder you should replace.

+Before following this tutorial, make sure to read [github.md](https://www.youtube.com/watch?v=HkdAHXoRtos).

-## How to start a Raspberry project
+## Get started with your project in a Raspberry Pi

+Start your project by creating a virtual environment for it.

 A virtual environment (venv) is a localized python instance, with its own version and installed packages.
 This allows different projects in the same raspberry to have different and maybe incompatible python versions and packages installed, without any problem.

-In a terminal, create your project's venv
+In a terminal, create your project's venv by running this command.

 ```
 python3 -m venv ~/envs/<venv-name>